Piyush-stack/Ensemble-Technique_Customer_Churn/README.md

 6. Conclusion and improvisation:

-• Write your conclusion on the results.
+• Conclusion on the results.

 • Detailed suggestions or improvements or on quality, quantity, variety, velocity, veracity etc. on the data points collected by the telecom operator to perform a better data analysis in future.